apify/apify-docs/sources/platform/actors/development/programming_interface/basic_commands.md

 ## Get input

 Access the Actor's input object, which is stored as a JSON file in the Actor's default key-value store.
 The input is an object with properties.
 If the Actor defines the input schema, the input object is guaranteed to conform to it.
-For details, check out [Input and output](#input-and-output).

 <Tabs groupId="main">
 <TabItem value="JavaScript" label="JavaScript">